 If you are grieving the loss of a child, family member or friend due to substance use, please know that you are not alone.
 There are support resources available that can assist you.

-is a bereavement support group that meets at the Natick Community Senior Center (117 E. Central Street) on the last Tuesday of each month, 7:00-8:30 PM and that focuses specifically on supporting individuals who are navigating the journey of life after the passing of a loved one due to substance use.
-For more information, please contact Kathryn Stygles Peirce at 774-286-9986 or firstname.lastname@example.org.
+is a bereavement support group that focuses specifically on supporting individuals who are navigating the journey of life after the passing of a loved one due to substance use.
+In person meetings are currently suspended due to coronavirus (COVID-19) concerns.
+If you are interested in participating in online meetings or learning more about The Journey, please contact Kathryn Stygles Peirce at 774-286-9986 or The.Journey.Substance.Loss@gmail.com.
 You can also view a comprehensive list of bereavement support groups around Massachusetts on the Learn to Cope grief resources page.

 For many people who struggle with grief, counseling helps by providing a safe, confidential space to process grief and learn new ways to cope with life after a loved one’s passing.
 Natick residents can call the free INTERFACE referral service, a service that will match Natick residents with appropriate mental health providers.
 Call 888-244-6843, Monday through Friday, 9:00 AM-5:00 PM, and a Resource and Referral Counselor will conduct a brief intake in order to assist you in identifying local mental health providers who might be able to best help you and your family.
 The Resource and Referral Counselor will also follow-up with you to make sure that you are successful in obtaining an appointment with a mental health provider.